create3000/titania/README.md

 Acknowledgments
 --------------------------------------

-Titania wouldn't be possible without parts of program code or inspiration from other software packages.
+Titania wouldn't be possible without parts of source code or inspiration from other software packages.
 We would like to say thank to everyone for their great work and help.

 * [H3D](http://www.h3dapi.org/)
 * [FreeWRL](http://freewrl.sourceforge.net/)